Predictions for production of $\rm{^3_\Lambda H}$ and $\rm{{^3_{\overline \Lambda}\overline H}}$ in isobaric $^{96}_{44}$Ru+$^{96}_{44}$Ru and $^{96}_{40}$Zr+$^{96}_{40}$Zr collisions at $\sqrt{s_{\rm{NN}}}$ = 200 GeV: Introduction

 \section{Introduction}

-The high-energy heavy ion collisions can create a unique opportunity to study the behaviour of light (anti-)nuclei and (anti-)hypernuclei produced under conditions of extreme high temperatures and energy densities.
-In these collisions, plenty of (anti-)nuclei and (anti-)hypernuclei consisted of (anti-)nucleons and/or (anti-)hyperons are are created, which attracts a constant interest in studying antimatter and exploring fundamental problems in physics~\cite{pr760j,fp7y}.
-For example, the fundamental CPT theorem can be tested by the precision measurement of the mass difference between nuclei and anti-nuclei~\cite{np11j} or the difference of the mass, lifetime and binding energy of the hypertriton ($\rm{^3_\Lambda H}$) and its corresponding anti-hypertriton ($\rm{{^3_{\overline \Lambda}\overline H}}$)~\cite{np16j,plb797s} in Au+Au and Pb+Pb collision systems.
+Hypernuclei and their antihypernuclei are copiously produced under conditions of extreme high temperatures and energy densities in high-energy heavy ion collisions.
+It creates a unique opportunity to study whether hypernuclei and antihypernuclei have the same behaviour and to investigate the difference between light (anti-)nuclei and (anti-)hypernuceli~\cite{pr760j,fp7y,npa987p}.
+Hence it attracts a constant interest in studying antimatter and exploring fundamental problems in physics, e.g., testing the fundamental CPT theorem by precisely measuring the difference of the mass, lifetime and binding energy between hypertriton ($\rm{^3_\Lambda H}$) and its corresponding anti-hypertriton ($\rm{{^3_{\overline \Lambda}\overline H}}$)~\cite{np16j,plb797s} in Au+Au and Pb+Pb collision systems.